Loris-EPFL/mangrove-liquidity-bridge/README.md

 - Implement a faster reneg (for DexUniV3)
 - Implement a **tenacity** behavior (taking reneg cost into acount and avoid certain renegs when more expensive than bridging)
+- Use MangroveTest, even if not using base/quote ?
-- Replace TestContext by MangroveTest
+- ~~Replace TestContext by fork + Test2~~